2001-2005 Mazda Miata

 The Miata's tweeters are mounted in the upper front of each door panel near the mirrors.
 In terms of sound staging, these 2", 4-ohm tweeters are in about the best space they can be in a car like this – up near your ears.
 Once you have the door panel off, they're not hard to remove, but replacing them will involve fabricating a new mounting bracket.
 On the upside, you won't have to splice wires because there are wiring adapters available for this location.

 In 2004, Mazda added the Windblocker panel, located behind the Miata's seats.
 This handy panel, designed to reduce top-down bead buffeting, contains two full-range speakers.
 We have not yet had an opportunity to research speakers for this location, so we're not comfortable making recommendations at this time.
-The good news is that the Miata community is full of active, enthusiastic DIY enthusiasts, so you may want to consult your area Miata club, or visit one of the many Miata forums online.
+The good news is that the Miata community is full of active, enthusiastic DIY types, so you may want to consult your area Miata club, or visit one of the many Miata forums online.

 The Miata's trunk is big enough to hold some bass (Crutchfield Research Photo)

-Bass in your Miata
+Bass in your Mazda Miata

 If you want to hear serious thump coming from somewhere other than the expansion strips you're driving over, you'll want to add some bass to your Miata.
 How much bass is up to you of course, but if you've spent any time with these cars, you know that even a second-gen Miata's trunk is only large enough for weekend's worth of duffle bags.